 Contact: Michael McMahon – email@example.com

 Transport to and from Mass is often needed, as the Parish covers a wide area.
 If you require transport at any time or can offer a lift please make yourself known either to one of your Parish Pastoral Council members or to Fr.
-James.
+Peter.

-It is important that there are people available to welcome those attending Mass, especially visitors and newcomers to the parish, to give out hymn books, the parish newsletter and other seasonal documents.
+It is important that there are people available to welcome those attending Mass, especially visitors and newcomers to the Parish, to give out hymn books, the parish newsletter and other seasonal documents.
 Volunteers are always needed to help in this role in each community.
 If you are prepared to assist in this area contact one of the existing team or one of your Parish Pastoral Council members.